Part 2 of the HashMap lab

 One method will ask for a string that returns a name,

-and the other will read in an AudioPlayer
+and the other will read in an AudioPlayer and a GLabel,

 and then play a sound.

-Remember to use Ctrl-Shift-O to organize any imports (like GLabel
+Remember to use Ctrl-Shift-O to organize any imports (like GLabel).

 You can commit and push your code,